scaleway/scaleway-cli/docs/commands/instance.md

 scw instance security-group update security-group-id=11111111-1111-1111-1111-111111111111 outbound-default-policy=drop
 ```

-Set the given security group as the default for the organization
+Set the given security group as the default for the project
 ```
-scw instance security-group update security-group-id=11111111-1111-1111-1111-111111111111 organization-default=true
+scw instance security-group update security-group-id=11111111-1111-1111-1111-111111111111 project-default=true
 ```

 Change the name of the given security group